RiwEZ/NestJS-JobApplication/DESIGN.md

 For the database schema you can checkout each module `.schema.ts` file for full details.

 And lastly, I also write a simple e2e test on the test folder, you can check it out to know how the whole thing work from there.
+And if you want to try using it after the e2e test is finished, remove the `docker compose down` from `package.json` `test:e2e` script to make the MongoDB still up and run `pnpm start` after that to interact with the app with some data.

 ## Applicant flow
 1. Register as a user through `/auth/register` with body